vvhj/APRCP-HRNet/README.md

                 `-- pose_resnet_50_256x256.pth
    ```
 For  APRCP HRNet you can get our prtrain model in : https://drive.google.com/file/d/1-EXl9dSatzmUSGpWGuBFlcPPM9T8Gcfr/view?usp=drivesdk
+And new result using v1 and v2 is here: https://drive.google.com/file/d/16qW7gPrtjaQzyiuE9xEkkqBxaDYSvOoa/view?usp=sharing

 For a purned model, there are two main file:
    ```